-37 Consistent with a single instrument that is very significant, a standard Cragg-Donald (1993) test overwhelmingly rejects the null hypothesis of weak instruments (e.g., a test statistic of 64,400 for the estimates using a 300-kilometer radius).
-However, the KP tests which adjusts for correlation in the errors results in a much lower test statistic.
+44 Consistent with a single instrument that is very significant, a standard Cragg-Donald (1993) test overwhelmingly rejects the null hypothesis of weak instruments (e.g., a test statistic of 64,400 for the estimates using a 300-kilometer radius).
+However, the KP tests which adjust for correlation in the errors result in much lower test statistics.